 The intense desire for freedom.

+This is probably one of the closest to explaining wanderlust in different languages.
 People often say that travelling makes them feel free, and eleutheromania is the desire for this feeling.
 We seem to find freedom in other cultures, or just in being outside the norm, and when you stop travelling, you crave it again.
 I think this is what led me to make the crazy decision to move abroad for the first time at 16!

 Someone who loves life deeply and lives it to the extreme.